cgwire/kitsu/faq/README.md

 Each part is a **link** you can use to jump on the information you need.
 If you click on the **status**, you will jump to the status page of the entity and you can answer right away.

-For example, let's assign Jacques to a new task and ask him to work on the asset.
+For example, lets assign Jacques to a new task and ask him to work on the asset.

 ![Notification example 01](../img/faq/notification_example01.png)